 There is many different kinds of ice creamsuch as milk ice cream, sorbet or soft ice cream.
 In the following I would like to give you a little insight, so that you in the Confusion of terms keep the overview.
 There are also differences between the individual countries.
 In this article I will refer to the Definition in Germany and the publications issued by the German Federal Ministry of Food and Agriculture.
-"Guiding principles for ice cream" (as at 29.11.2016).
+"Guidelines for ice cream" (as at 29.11.2016).

 If you want to know it in detail, you can of course read the 10-page PDF document yourself.
 But I think my contribution is clearer.
 Besides, this is about ice cream marketed.
 That means the document refers to ice cream that is sold.